the-winning-team-for-this-project/frontend/README.md

 - Tidy up the databases- some issues eg where the first entry is the name of the column because of importing troubles.
 Data types need to be tweaked a little (dates saved as strings)

-Developers on the Project
+## Developers on the Project

-Cara Prestwich
+- Cara Prestwich
-Emily Nixon
+- Emily Nixon
-Joseph Woodward
+- Joseph Woodward
-Junaid Sidat
+- Junaid Sidat
-Emma Gray
+- Emma Gray

+## Acknowledgements
+- Krystal Ryan
+- Jordan Harrison
+- All the QA Trainers